isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 <li>
 <p><strong>Better Cash Flow</strong>
 </p>
-<p>Secure financing from banks or financiers using collateral security over
-electronic Bills of Lading(eBL). <strong>Fractionalised</strong> eBL makes financing with smaller fractions of assets through financial platforms possible.</p>
+<p>Using TradeTrust-enabled electronic Bills of Lading (eBL) may help to
+improve cash conversion cycle for businesses as it reduces time lag due to delays in paper document delivery.
+Secure financing from banks or financiers using collateral security over Fractionalised eBL makes financing with smaller fractions of assets through financial platforms possible.</p>
-<p>Your ACRA's Business Profiles and Business Certificates, which utilize
-the same technology as TradeTrust, allow for instant verification of authenticity, expediting the onboarding process by banks in Singapore.</p>
 <p></p>
 <p></p>
 </li>